Tau-functions \`a la Dub\'edat and probabilities of cylindrical events for double-dimers and CLE(4): Preliminaries and Fock--Goncharov theorem

 Recall that a \emph{multi-curve} is a smooth immersion \mbox{$c:\sqcup_{i = 1}^m S^1\to \Omega\setminus \{\lambda_1,\dots,\lambda_n\}$} of the union of a number of disjoint circles ($m$ is not fixed), considered up to homotopies in the space of \emph{immersions}: in Section~\ref{skein_algebra_section} the total winding (rotation of the tangent vector) of multi-curves will be of importance.

-In particular, if some component of a multi-curve has a nugatory self-crossing (i.e., a local twist that can be removed by the first Reidemeister move, see~Fig.~\ref{fig:localtwist}), then it may be not homotopic to a multi-curve having no such twists.
-We call a multi-curve \emph{minimal} if it has neither nugatory self-crossings nor homotopically trivial components.
-For a lamination~$\Gamma$, there is a unique minimal multi-curve homotopic to $\Gamma$.
-Of course, not all minimal multi-curves correspond to laminations: only those in which all intersections can be removed do.
+In particular, if some component of a multi-curve has a nugatory self-crossing (i.e., a local twist that can be removed by the first Reidemeister move, see~Fig.~\ref{fig:localtwist}), then it \bl{may be not} homotopic to a multi-curve having no such twists.
+We call a multi-curve \emph{minimal} if it has neither nugatory self-crossings nor homotopically trivial components. \bl{The homotopy class of a lamination contains a unique multi-curve.
+Conversely,} not all minimal multi-curves correspond to laminations: only those in which all intersections can be removed do.